ArtRave: The Artpop Ball: North America

-John Walker from MTV News reviewed the opening concert in Fort Lauderdale, and was impressed with the show.
+John Walker from MTV News reviewed the opening concert in Sunrise, and was impressed with the show.
 He particularly liked the segment, when after the performance of "Alejandro", Gaga decided to change her costume onstage and did so with the help of her stylists.
 Walker added that "to prove this, [Gaga] ripped the green, shoulder-length wig right off of her head.
 Yes, she literally snatched her own wig.
 Reverse Warholian expedition says what?"
 Walker further emphasized in another review for MTV that the tour expanded on Gaga's characteristic "fan-to-artist" connections and theatrics she had developed with the Born This Way Ball.
 Adam Carlson from Billboard praised the show saying that it turned the "spectacle" into a "surprise".
 He complimented the choreography and the constant costume changes, explaining that "talking about [Gaga's] performances is more fun than listening to them, but don't take that as an insult.
 There's just a lot to talk about."
 Chris Richards from The Washington Post said that "for a pop concert in an arena [Verizon Center], it felt good.
 As a public exercise in reciprocal, unconditional love, it felt unique [from Gaga]."

 Glenn Gamboa from Newsday was impressed with the performances, saying "Whether it was the goofiness of 'Venus', the playfulness of 'Donatella' or the throwback soul of 'Do What U Want', which she crowned with an a cappella bit of gospel, she filled the songs with an intensity that was infectious."
 Lauren Moraski from CBS News felt that Gaga was in "full-force" during the concert and "seemed right at home" with the New York crowd.
 Frank Scheck from The Hollywood Reporter commended the stage setup, the costumes and the overall entertainment aspect of the tour, saying that "Unlike Madonna, who engages in similar, but decidedly chillier, over-the-top theatrics, Gaga invests her spectacles with an undeniable sweetness and heart."
 Scheck was positive about the performances of "Gypsy" and "Born This Way".

 Negative commentary came from Rob Sheffield of Rolling Stone who reviewed the show at Madison Square Garden and was disappointed, calling it "a run-of-the-mill arena-rock show, the kind where a band has a shoddy new album to flog".
 He was not impressed that Gaga chose to ignore songs from Born This Way and its successful singles.
 Dan DeLuca from Philadelphia Daily News wrote that "the show was seriously marred by too many electro powered would-be dance cuts from ARTPOP whose weaknesses were exposed whenever she reached back to her more enticing greatest hits" and that she performed "far too many songs" from Artpop.
 The Boston Globe writer James Reed felt that "something" was missing from Gaga's performance, and it felt "hollow".
 He also criticized Gaga's reliance on backing tracks to sing her songs.
 Joey Guerra from Houston Chronicle found the show to be "disjointed", saying that there was "little in the way of real transition between sequences, particularly in the later moments."